LGBTQ rights in Somaliland

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Somaliland face severe challenges not experienced by non-LGBTQ residents.
 Somaliland has been a Muslim-majority nation with harsh societal rules.
 It is dangerous for LGBTQ people, who face up to the death penalty, with extrajudicial killings and mob lynching being used as an instrument for punishing homosexuals.
 Somaliland does not recognize same-sex activity abroad.

 Law regarding same-sex sexual activity

 Italian East Africa

-In 1940, Italy conquered British Somaliland and annexed it into the Italian East Africa.
+In 1940, Italy invaded British Somaliland and annexed it into the Italian East Africa.
 While Italy did not have sodomy laws since 1890, the Fascist authorities still punished homosexuals.
 In 1941, the British reconquered British Somaliland and re-instated their sodomy laws.

 British Somaliland

 Prior to independence from the British, the Indian Penal Code of 1860 was applied in British Somaliland.

 Somali Republic

 In 1964, a new penal code came into force in the Somali Republic.
 The code states that "Whoever has carnal intercourse with a person of the same sex shall be punished, where the act does not constitute a more serious crime, with imprisonment from three months to three years.
 Where the act committed is an act of lust different from carnal intercourse, the punishment imposed shall be reduced by one-third.
 The code has since been abolished by the United Kingdom after seeing it as one of the most discriminating laws crafted by a former world power.
 The United Kingdom has since then legalised homosexuality, civil partnership, and same-sex marriage.